-WaveOptics has 58 staff members currently and aims to increase this number over the next year, in line with customer demand.
+WaveOptics has over 80 staff members and aims to increase this number over the next year, in line with customer demand.

 The company successfully closed a first round of £20m Series C funding round in December 2018, the year’s biggest UK funding round in AR hardware.
 This included investments from Octopus Ventures, IP Group plc, Robert Bosch Venture Capital GmbH, China’s Gobi Ventures and new investor - Goertek.

 WaveOptics’ 40° waveguide is a transparent optical waveguide for full colour, near-eye augmented reality displays.
 Formed from glass with precision nano-structures, it is the combiner for augmented reality images.

 With a large eye-box and a wide field of view, WaveOptics’ diffractive waveguides seamlessly combine real and virtual worlds.
 Crisp text and imagery is projected by our near-eye displays, presenting computer images which overlay the real world.

 The light is transmitted along the 40° waveguide (via total internal reflection) towards the output region where it is guided towards the eye.